vsivsi/meteor-job/README.md

 `options:`
 * `repeats` -- Number of times to rerun the job.
 Default: `Job.forever`
+* `until` -- Keep repeating until this `Date`, or until the number of repeats is exhausted, whichever comes first.
+Default: `Job.foreverDate`
 * `wait`  -- How long to wait between re-runs, in ms. Default: `300000` (5 minutes)

 `[options]` may also be a non-negative integer, which is interpreted as `{ repeats: [options] }`